outdreamer/build-a-cure-1/docs/tasks/work.md

 				- future tense (event y, so connected event z with y input will happen)
 				- possibility (event x, so system where x is possible or where x can develop)
 				- necessity (x, so inputs/requirement of or foundation enabling x)
+				- point (theres a reason for x, and the reason is y, so x can be used in structures requiring y)
 				- coincidence (x is something that just happens sometimes from lack of distractions 'dog was bored & chasing negates boredom' or happened because of a different trigger, creating a false similarity 'dog was chasing other cat and appeared to be chasing original cat', or is configured by default 'dog just chases things by default')
 				- related objects
 					- function metadata